precurse/ansible-smartos_provision/README.md

 ### Python
 NOTE: Python on the SmartOS global zone is now a requirement.

-While it is strongly recommended setting `hypervisor_install_python` to true (file checksumming is done before install to be safe), you can still install it manually using `pkgin in python27` after installing  bootstrap-YYYYQ#-tools.tar.gz.
+While it is strongly recommended setting `hypervisor_install_python` to true (file checksumming is done before install to be safe), you can still install it manually using `pkgin in python27` after installing  `bootstrap-YYYYQ#-tools.tar.gz`.

 https://pkgsrc.joyent.com/install-on-illumos/ has the manual instructions.
 Ensure you use the `bootstrap-2015Q4-tools.tar.gz` file.